mazze84/BirdnetPI-Analyzer/README.md

 ``` Console
 git pull https://github.com/mazze84/Birdnet-Analyzer.git
 ```
-You can run install.sh to create the environment and install the neccessary libs After that you can start it with start.sh
+You can run install.sh to create the environment.
+After that you can start it with start.sh